BuongiornoTexas/rsrtools/README.rst

           Album

 ArrangementId may be useful for building song lists of alternative/bonus arrangements.

+In future, the utilities menu will provide a list of these field names.

-Include must be ``true`` or ``false``.
-If ``true``, the filter will return the records for song arrangements whose field values match the values in the list.
-If ``false``, the filter will return the records for song arrangements whose field values that do not match the values in the list.
-E.g. if the field name is Artist and the values are Queen and Roxette, then an include value of true will return only song arrangements by Queen and Roxette.
+``include`` must be ``true`` or ``false``.
+If ``true``, the filter will return the records for song arrangements whose field value matches any of the values in the list.
+If ``false``, the filter will return the records for song arrangements whose field value does not match any of the values in the list.
+E.g. if the field name is Artist and the values are "Queen" and "Roxette", then an include value of true will return only song arrangements by Queen and Roxette.
 If include is false, then all arrangements except songs by Queen and Roxette will be returned.

 The list values must match values in the arrangements data and must be double quoted -